Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-java-applicationinsights.md

    ![Azure Portal][AZ05]

    You can click on Application Map tile to view high level components and their interaction with each other.
-This is a recommeded place to get a high level overview of entire application.
-Each Spring Boot Microservice is recogonized by the spring application name.
+This is a recommended place to get a high level overview of entire application.
+Each Spring Boot Microservice is recognized by the spring application name.
 Please remember to set it.

    ![Azure Portal][AZ08]